Yeah! Woooo! I just bagged the elephant! – Bud Fox, Wallstreet (1987)

 Edgier move?
 Sure – and to bag the big game that’s what it may take.

 6. Scour the Elephant’s website looking for clues.
-This includes subscribing to the Elephant’s newsletter if they have one.
+This includes subscribing to the Elephant’s newsletter and reading their investment outlook piece.

 Six ideas that will help you bag an Elephant – what additional ideas do you have?